stever001/README-Generator/README.md

 This project is licensed under the MIT license.

 ## Contributing
-sdg
+N/A

 ## Tests
-sdg
+N/A

 ## Questions
-For questions, contact adsg.
-Visit [GitHub](https://github.com/sdg).
+For questions, contact steve17rouse@gmail.com.
+Visit [GitHub](https://github.com/stever001).